-Theresa May to present Brexit plans to EU leaders - BBC News
+'Dreamer' Tusk open to UK Brexit rethink

 But despite both sides saying they were confident of a deal being agreed, sources suggested to the BBC the DUP were "getting to the limits" of what they were requesting in return for supporting the Tories - with the chances of a plausible long-term deal, rather than a short-term bargain to get the Queen's Speech through, diminishing.

-As well as clearing the Commons, the legislation will also have to navigate the House of Lords, where the Tories also do not have a majority.
+As well as clearing the Commons, Brexit legislation will also have to navigate the House of Lords, where the Tories also do not have a majority.

-Amid questions that peers could seek to break with convention and block legislation because the Conservatives failed to win an overall majority, Labour's Lords leader Baroness Smith said the unelected chamber would respect the primacy of the Commons.

-However, she stressed this did not mean the government, suggesting any amendments backed by MPs could be supported by peers.

 Another potential obstacle could emerge if the approval of the Scottish Parliament is needed for the Repeal Bill.